 Other features include IPX4 water-resistance, which makes the Elite 85t a great option for athletes.
 Sure, they don’t have ear hooks to keep the buds in place, but they share the same rubberized underbelly that relies on friction to maintain a stable fit.
 This is the first pair of Jabra true wireless earbuds to include a USB-C case that supports wireless charging.
 Learn more about these earphones in our full Jabra Elite 85t review.

-Consider these other options from Jabra and Samsung
+Consider these other options from Jabra, Samsung and Bose

 If you’re a gym rat looking for some good true wireless earbuds, Jabra actually has just the right earbuds for you.
 The Jabra Elite Active 65t and Elite Active 75t come with an upgraded IP57 rating, making them essentially dust-resistant and waterproof.
 For even more durability, the Jabra Elite Active 45e is another viable option, offering an even more durable IP67 rating and an ear hook design that keeps your earbuds from falling out.